-Since 2016, Saudi Aramco, the world’s largest oil producing company has been in the media spotlight over the potential Initial Public Offering (IPO) of a percentage of the company.
+Since 2016, Saudi Aramco, the world’s largest oil-producing company has been in the media spotlight over the potential Initial Public Offering (IPO) of a percentage of the company.
 The value estimates mentioned (up to US$2 trillion) of only a small portion of the company (5%) highlights the potentially high value of National Oil Companies (NOC).
-The Aramco situation opens up some key questions for Asia Pacific based NOCs including:
+The Aramco situation opens up some key questions for the Asia Pacific based NOCs including:

 - Who is already listed?

 - What are the advantages of an IPO?

 Around the globe NOCs have been partially listed on domestic and foreign stock exchanges, with the majority from Europe.
 In Europe, Equinor is a prime example of a partially listed NOC, with 67% of the company owned by the Norwegian Government and the remainder publicly owned through the Oslo Stock Exchange and New York Stock Exchange.
 Due to the controlling stake, the company is managed by the Norwegian Ministry of Petroleum and Energy.